Barvand/Barvand/README.md

 ### Hi there 👋
 I am Bart, a student of the web.
-Full time front end development student with the aim to make functional, user friendly and beautiful websites.
+Full time front end development student at Noroff Vocational School with the aim to make functional, user friendly and beautiful websites.

 ### What am I doing?
 - 🔭 I’m currently working on a Portfolio.